kctrey/wxcadm/pdocs/wxcadm.md

             last_name (str, optional): The users' last name.
 Defaults to empty string. display_name (str, optional): The full name of the user as displayed in Webex.
 If first name and last name are passed without display_name, the display name will be the concatenation of first and last name.

         Returns:
             Person: The Person instance of the newly-created user.

     `get_call_queues(self)`
     :   Get the Call Queues for an Organization.

         Also stores them in the Org.call_queues attribute.

         Returns:
             list[CallQueue]: List of CallQueue instances for the Organization

     `get_hunt_groups(self)`
     :   Get the Hunt Groups for an Organization.

         Also stores them in the Org.hunt_groups attribute.

         Returns:
             list[HuntGroup]: List of HuntGroup instances for the Organization

     `get_license_name(self, license_id: str)`
     :   Gets the name of a license by its ID

         Args:
             license_id (str): The License ID

         Returns:
             str: The License name.
 None if not found.

+    `get_location_by_name(self, name: str)`
+    :   Get the Location instance associated with a given Location ID

+        Args:
+            name (str): The full name of the Location to look for.
+(Case sensitive)

+        Returns:
+            Location: The Location instance.
+If no match is found, None is returned

     `get_locations(self)`
     :   Get the Locations for the Organization.

         Also stores them in the Org.locations attribute.

         Returns:
             list[Location]: List of Location instance objects.
 See the Locations class for attributes.

     `get_people(self)`
     :   Get all of the people within the Organization.

         Also creates a Person instance and stores it in the Org.people attributes

         Returns:
             list[Person]: List of Person instances

     `get_person_by_email(self, email)`
     :   Get the Person instance from an email address

         Args:
             email (str): The email of the Person to return

         Returns:
             Person: Person instance object.
 None in returned when no Person is found

+    `get_person_by_id(self, id: str)`
+    :   Get the Person instance associated with a given ID

+        Args:
+            id (str): The Webex ID of the Person to look for.

+        Returns:
+            Person: The Person instance.
+If no match is found, None is returned

     `get_pickup_groups(self)`
     :   Get all of the Call Pickup Groups for an Organization.

         Also stores them in the Org.pickup_groups attribute.

         Returns:
             list[PickupGroup]: List of Call Pickup Groups as a list of dictionaries.
             See the PickupGroup class for attributes.

     `get_workspaces(self)`
     :   Get the Workspaces and Workspace Locations for the Organizations.

         Also stores them in the Org.workspaces and Org.workspace_locations attributes.

         Returns:
             list[Workspace]: List of Workspace instance objects.
 See the Workspace class for attributes.

     `get_wxc_people(self)`
     :   Get all of the people within the Organization **who have Webex Calling**

         Returns:
             list[Person]: List of Person instances of people who have a Webex Calling license

     `get_wxc_person_license(self)`
     :   Get the Webex Calling - Professional license ID

         Returns:
             str: The License ID
-        Todo:
-            Need to account for multiple subscriptions and calculate usage, throwing an exception when there is no license available.

     `get_xsi_endpoints(self)`
     :   Get the XSI endpoints for the Organization.

         Also stores them in the Org.xsi attribute.

         Returns:
             dict: Org.xsi attribute dictionary with each endpoint as an entry.